PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 **2)Get Google approve.**

 Please complete [application](https://services.google.com/fb/forms/googlepayAPIenable).
-After that, a Google point of contact reach out you and instruct you on further steps.
+After that, a Google point of contact will reach out you and instruct on further steps.
 In this step, you will provide your Google point of contact with a link to your integration or apk file to check the integration.